 17.3.
 Unsafe backing (NRS 484B.113)

-The Nevada crime of backing up a vehicle in an unsafe manner is a misdemeanor in Nevada.
-The fine in the City of Las Vegas is $205, and the DMV levies two (2) demerit points.
+Backing up a vehicle in an unsafe manner is a civil infraction in Nevada.
+The penalty in the City of Las Vegas is $205, and the DMV levies two (2) demerit points.
 20

 Cited in California?
 Contact our Los Angeles traffic attorneys.